oroinc/documentation/user_guide/marketing_list.rst

   :widths: 10, 30

   "**Name**","Name used to refer to the marketing list in the system."
+  "**Entity**","Define what entity records will be used to make the list.

-  "**Entity**","Choose an entity from the drop-down.
+  Choose an entity from the drop-down.
 Only entities that have contact details (E-mail or phone number) are available."
   "**Type**","Chose the list type from the drop-down.

-  - Dynamic lists are updated as soon as any changes have taken place in the system
+  - **Dynamic** lists are updated as soon as any changes have taken place in the system

-  - On demand list will be updated only if the user has requested to do so."
+  - **On demand** lists will be updated only following the user request."
   "Owner","Limits the list of users that can manage the marketing list to its owner and users, whose roles allow managing marketing lists of the owner (e.g. members of the same business unit, system administrator, etc.)"